octref/RootIgnore/README.md

 ## Usage

-This plugin is designed to complement CtrlP
+This plugin is designed to complement CtrlP.
-There is no apparent way to
+There is no apparent way to:
 - Restrict search results to files under current directory
 - Honor `.gitignore` in repo root